jefferson10147/unet-api/README.md

 ```bash
  $ flask run
 ```
-If you are using a local mongo database, you need to edit this variable at app.settings.py
+If you are using a local mongo database, you need to edit this variable at app.settings.py:
 ```python
 MONGO_URI = YOUR_MONGO_URI
 ```
+You can check all endpoints when you are running this API on your local machine: [DOCS](https://documenter.getpostman.com/view/8771822/TW77fNue)